Adarsh-vyas12/Task-Management/README.md

 # Technology Stack:

-Frontend: JSP for dynamic web pages, HTML, CSS, and JavaScript for user interface and interactivity.
+Frontend: JSP for dynamic web pages, HTML, CSS for user interface and interactivity.

 Backend: Java for business logic and data handling.

 Database: A relational database management system (e.g.MySQL) to store user account information and task data.

 Authentication: A secure authentication mechanism to protect user data and control access.